Content warning: sexual violence, abuse.

 As a Psychotherapist specialising in the impact of sexual abuse, I see this emotionally-laden back and forth with all of my clients coming for help on this issue regardless of the specifics of their experience.
 Anger, shame and anxiety are some of the emotions that surface during this process, which my clients are in the difficult position of having to learn to manage in order to fully recover.

 No-one seeks psychotherapy because they are a feminist, but personal identity is a theme in psychotherapy for everyone.
-This comes into a particular focus for those who have experienced sexual abuse, as part of its impact is to deconstruct key aspects of your existence – sometimes by making your traumatic past come back to life in the present.
+This comes into a particular focus for those who seek sexual abuse counselling, as part of the impact of sexual violence is to deconstruct key aspects of your existence – sometimes by making your traumatic past come back to life in the present.
 The internal battle for feminists who have experienced sexual abuse is how to re-align their political beliefs with their sense of self during the process of re-learning how to exist in their bodies, minds, relationships, and wider society.

-Whilst setting up and co-ordinating the specialist counselling service at Support After Rape and Sexual Violence Leeds it struck me that at one point 25% of referrals came from female students, and that they were the most vocal about their feminist ideals in relation to what they had experienced.
+Whilst setting up and co-ordinating a sexual abuse counselling service at Support After Rape and Sexual Violence Leeds it struck me that at one point 25% of referrals came from female students, and that they were the most vocal about their feminist ideals in relation to what they had experienced.
 When this theme emerges in psychotherapy and counselling the question then becomes: how can I help people to re-integrate this positively into their shattered sense of self?

 Another impact of sexual abuse is retreating into yourself because the world is no longer a safe place and, sadly, often this is true for the survivor’s mind and body too.
 Humans need to see themselves reflected back at them (think of babies who smile and need that smile back), and for some people this means turning to their feminist ideals as an anchor to understanding what happened.
 In some ways this is helpful because other people’s voices are telling you that there were powerful forces outside of you that caused this to happen, which is true.
 But usually we can keep ourselves safe from harm, and a new ‘truth’ emerges which is ‘I should have been able to stop it’.